 3. Live broadcasts

 Even when we broadcast videos live, we have visual and auditory information.
 This information – just like with recorded videos – should reach everyone.
-For the WCAG AA standard,switchable subtitles are sufficient.
+For the WCAG AA standard, switchable captions are sufficient.

 4. Video as a media alternative